tlvlp/iot-portal/README.md

 ## Deployment
 - This service is currently designed as **stateless** and can have an arbitrary number of instances running per Docker Swarm Stack.
-- For settings and deployment details see the project's [deployment repository](https://gitlab.com/tlvlp/iot.server.deployment)
+- For settings and deployment details see the project's [deployment repository](https://github.com/tlvlp/iot-server-deployment)

-## Server-side API
-Actual API endpoints are inherited from the project's [deployment repository](https://gitlab.com/tlvlp/iot.server.deployment) via environment variables.